frkntplglu/myhttp/README.md

 ## Introduction

-MyHttp Tool is designed to simplify the process of making HTTP requests and extracting essential information from the responses.
+MyHttp Tool is designed to simplify the process of making HTTP requests and hashing the response.
 By leveraging the tool's parallel execution capability, you can significantly reduce the overall execution time, making it ideal for scenarios involving multiple requests.

 The tool comprises three packages: httpclient, semaphore, and urls.
 The httpclient package handles the HTTP requests, the semaphore package manages concurrent execution, and the urls package provides URL validation and handling utilities.